eliskarac/filelist/README.md

 # filelist
-Listing files in excel with pyhton
+Listing dekstop files in excel with xlsxwriter,glob,os in Python